ktorio/ktor-documentation/topics/openapi-spec-generation.md

 ### Customize schemas with annotations

 You can override automatically generated JSON schema fields by adding [`@JsonSchema`](https://api.ktor.io/ktor-openapi-schema/io.ktor.openapi/-json-schema/index.html) annotations to your data classes.
-This allows you to add descriptions, mark fields as required, and more:
+This allows you to add descriptions, mark properties as required, and more:

 ```kotlin
 @JsonSchema.Description("Represents a news article")